mucolon/gemini-interface/readme.md

 ## How to make this repo work for you

-1. Create a `config.py` file this format
+1. Create a `config.py` file with this format
    ```python
    keys = {
       "real": {